Antonio-Serrat/ONG_Api-REST/README.md

 # ONG_Api-REST

 ## Objetives
-    We made an app on JAVA for an NGO that can be managed from within, it depends on your role, You can managed and do CRUD in the entities that make up the app.
+*We made an app on JAVA for an NGO that can be managed from within, it depends on your role, You can managed and do CRUD in the entities that make up the app.*

+##
    The app was created in  6 weeks on a team of 9 people, we worked with agile methodology SCRUM.

+## Technologíes
     We used the next technologies:
     Spring Framework, Hibernate, JPA, Postman and Swagger, JUnit and Mockito, JIRA, git, MySQL,